 north dakota fields

-Some Native Americans talk about it taking three generations to get used to "new ground" and to feel like you've sprung from that ground.
+Some Native Americans talk about it taking seven generations to get used to "new ground" and to feel like you've sprung from that ground.
 That may be true.
 I "sprung up" from Minnesota ground and her cornfields must be buried deep in my psyche as the pattern of fields so often seep into my work.

 Fields are repetitive and controlled.
 They remind me of yoga mantras and meditation.
 And I tend to quiet when I work on them.